🏗️ Components#

 Anatomy of a Component#

-Let's examine a complete component example to understand how Le Truc works:
+Let's examine a complete component example to understand how Le Truc works.
+The HTML it enhances looks like this:

 Reactive Properties#